Vodafone Dongle Review | K5161z 4G Mobile Broadband | 2026

 Three 4G Hub router.

-If you want to use 4G mobile broadband as your main way of getting online at home, it might be better to buy a 4G router, rather than a MiFi device or a dongle.
+If you’re looking for a way to get online at home, it might be better to use a 4G router, rather than a dongle.

 Conclusion

-You’ve reached the end of our review of the Vodafone K5161z dongle.
+You’ve reached the end of our Vodafone dongle review.

 About the author